 Australian Indigenous Reconciliation Action Plan (RAP)

-In 2015 the IPL Board approved our Reconciliation Action Plan, which has also been endorsed by Reconciliation Australia.
-The RAP was launched in 2016 and provides us with a framework to outline our vision for reconciliation and is also a public commitment to implementing and measuring practical actions that build respectful relationships and create opportunities for Australian Aboriginal and Torres Strait Islander peoples.
+In 2015 the IPL Board approved our first Reconciliation Action Plan, which was also endorsed by Reconciliation Australia.
+The RAP was launched in 2016 and provides us with a framework to outline our vision for reconciliation, and it is also a public commitment to implementing and measuring practical actions that build respectful relationships and create opportunities for Australian Aboriginal and Torres Strait Islander peoples.
+The RAP will be reviewed in 2019.

-IPL has identified six organisational program investment areas and has committed to undertaking a significant body of work across these areas, developing the Australian Indigenous Employment Strategy and the Australian Indigenous Relations Policy.
-Each business and operational Group is responsible for identifying local engagement and employment needs and opportunities and working towards improving engagement and employment outcomes for First Australian Peoples as set out under the six program investment areas.
+IPL has identified five organisational program investment areas and has committed to undertaking a significant body of work across these areas, developing the Australian Indigenous Employment Strategy and the Australian Indigenous Relations Policy.
+Each business and operational group is responsible for identifying local engagement and employment needs and opportunities and working towards improving engagement and employment outcomes for First Australian Peoples as set out under the five program investment areas.

 As an organisation, we are committed to working in partnership with Aboriginal and Torres Strait Islander peoples and communities, other keys stakeholders and government agencies to deliver the goals set out in this plan.
 We aim to find the most innovative and efficient solutions to our challenges by exploring opportunities within the industry, partnering in other stakeholder initiatives, seeking out opportunities across both the private and public sector.